ubuntu-core/snappy-jenkins/README.md

     $ source path/to/openstack/credentials/novarc

 Before Executing the provision script you should have at least the ```$OS_USERNAME``` and ```$OS_REGION_NAME``` environment variables set.
-This credentials are used for creating the hosts where the CI environment itself is going to run, and maybe different of the ones used later for the Ubuntu Core instances, more on this later
+This credentials are used for creating the hosts where the CI environment itself is going to run, and maybe different to the ones used later for the Ubuntu Core instances, more on this later.

 The cloud provision process relies on the existence of a prebuilt image on the glance endpoint with the required setup in place.
 This images can be created with the command:

     $ ./bin/create-image.sh

-This command creates a new seed instance based on trusty64, provisions it with the 1.9.1 version of docker (with the AUFS storage backend enabled) and setups some additional packages, paths and files required for the system.
+This command creates a new seed instance based on trusty64, provisions it with the 1.9.1 version of docker (with the AUFS storage backend enabled) and sets up some additional packages, paths and files required for the system.
 Then a new image created from it is stored so that it can be used to create new instances.

 There are additional requirements for the cloud provision besides having loaded OpenStack credentials.
 In this case the setup is done in a cloud instance and you should be able to spin it up.
 The needed packages can be installed in Ubuntu with: